itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 64. Reactance

-We'll do the oppositve from what we're asked if we're pushed too
+We'll do the opposite from what we're asked if we're pushed too hard.

 ---

 ## 65. Present Bias

-What we wnat now is often the oppositve of what we aspire to in the future.
+What we want now is often the opposite of what we aspire to in the future.

 ---

 ## 66. Peak-End Rule

-We remember and experience by its peaks and how it ended.
+We remember and judge an experience by its peaks and how it ended.

 ---